 Pedro made his Major League debut on June 16th, 2010.
 He started his career going 0 for 11, getting his first hit in his 4th game, a ground rule double.
-He became the first Pirate rookie ever to hit two or more homers in consecutive games on July 20 and July 21, including a grand slam.
-Alvarez became the first Buc of any kind to perform the feat since Jason Thompson back in the 1980s.
-He continued to make news in August.
-On August 7, he hit a 10th-inning, 3-run, 2-out walk-off home run off Huston Street for a 8-7 win over the Rockies.
-He also recorded a streak of seven straight games with a RBI, the longest run by a Pirate rookie since Frank Colman in the 1940s.
-He finished the year with a .256/.326/.461 batting line for a 116 OPS+; his 16 homers were the most ever by a Pirates rookie third baseman.
+He became the first Pirate rookie ever to hit two or more homers in consecutive games on July 20 and July 21, including a grand slam. Álvarez became the first Buc of any kind to perform the feat since Jason Thompson back in the 1980s.
+He continued to make news in August: on August 7, he hit a 10th inning, 3-run, 2-out walk-off home run off Huston Street for a 8-7 win over the Rockies.
+He also recorded a streak of seven straight games with an RBI, the longest run by a Pirate rookie since Frank Colman in the 1940s.
+He finished the year with a .256/.326/.461 batting line for an 116 OPS+; his 16 homers were the most ever by a Pirates rookie third baseman.
 His 17 errors tied Ryan Zimmerman and Casey McGehee for third-most among third basemen in the 2010 NL.

+Álvarez missed much of 2011 with a right quad strain and played very poorly; he hit only .191/.272/.289 with 4 home runs for a 56 OPS+ and struck out in 80 of 235 at bats.
+He fielded .935 at third base, defense also remaining a sore spot.
+His 14 errors tied Aramis Ramirez for 4th in the 2011 NL at third base and he had nearly as many errors as RBI (19).
+He also wound up playing 42 games in the minors, mostly in Indianapolis (.256/.365/.432 in 35 games).
 Pedro was healthy again and did much better in 2012, producing at a .244/.317/.467 clip for a 115 OPS+.
 He socked 30 home runs and drove in 85.
-The negatives remained his strikeout rate (whiffing 180 times) and his glovework (27 errors).
+The negatives remained his strikeout rate (whiffing 180 times) and his glove work (27 errors).
 On August 19, he homered off Barret Browning in the 19th inning; no Pirate had ever homered in the 19th inning of a game or later.
 He hit 18 day-game home runs, the most by a Pirate since Willie Stargell in 1971.
 He finished among the 2012 NL leaders in dingers (tied for 10th with Corey Hart and Jason Kubel), strikeouts (2nd, 9 behind Danny Espinosa) and errors (tied for first in the league with Starlin Castro, 8 more than any other third baseman).

 - NL All-Star (2013)